New City Residential

-NewCity Residential is a high-rise complex of seven skyscrapers in Tijuana, Baja California, Mexico.
+NewCity Residential is a residential high-rise complex of seven skyscrapers in Tijuana, Baja California, Mexico.
 In the San Diego–Tijuana, region the buildings are increasingly being referred to as New City.
-The complex has just begun construction and will consist of seven towers, out of which four have been built.
+The complex was built between 2006 and 2007 and consists of seven towers, out of which four have been built.
 With 27 stories, Diamond Tower is currently the tallest building in Tijuana.
 The other six towers will be the second-tallest buildings in Tijuana, with 24 stories.

 The complex is located within Tijuana's central business district, Zona Río.

 Architecture

 The project was designed by the local Espazio architectural Group led by Arq.
 Jorge Gutierrez in association with Estrategias Urbanas consulting represented by Arq.
 Hector Osuna Jaime.
 New City was designed with the idea of creating a setting of comfort for the surrounding San Diego-Tijuana populace.
 It was also designed to appeal to most people and features a modern and unique look.